How some financial professionals are helping clients prepare for in-home care and their long-term planning

 62% of caregivers say they were not financially prepared to take care of parents or grandparents, but they are – and it is a strain.

-A licensed advisor, Escribano noticed a lack of conversation on helping clients who wished to remain in their own homes instead of going to assisted facilities, or clients taking care of aging family members.
-Her approach focuses on several nuances, including cultural differences, while educating advisors about the many resources available on aging in place.
+A licensed financial professional, Escribano noticed a lack of conversation on helping clients who wished to remain in their own homes instead of going to assisted facilities, or clients taking care of aging family members.
+Her approach focuses on several nuances, including cultural differences, while educating financial professionals about the many resources available on aging in place.

-“For advisors, their clients trust them with everything else, including referrals for CPAs and estate planning lawyers, so this allows advisors to be prepared for the tough questions about a client’s care or care for a parent,” Escribano said.
+“For financial professionals, their clients trust them with everything else, including referrals for CPAs and estate planning lawyers, so this allows financial advisors to be prepared for the tough questions about a client’s care or care for a parent,” Escribano said.
 “To be the ultimate resource of information, we discuss additional services and situations, like finding a geriatric care manager.”

-While advisors may not know where to start, there are many places to gather information, or direct clients to as well.
+While financial professionals may not know where to start, there are many places to gather information, or direct clients to as well.
 Some of the resources mentioned included benefitscheckup.org from the National Council on Aging and the PBS.org Caregiver Resource Manual.

 “A couple of years ago, in the chamber, we decided that there should be an association of individuals in the community who work with seniors,” Swanson said.
 “It’s been very good because what we’ve done is develop relationships with people with all types of expertise when it comes to aging.
 We’ve learned about individuals so that when we do have clients who we want to refer, whether it be for their own personal care or to select a facility for a mother or father, it gives us an opportunity to associate or link them with someone who we know would be a good fit.”